 1 Course Overview

-This book provides supporting information for the course such as the assignments you will complete, what content you will cover in the labs, and resources to support research and writing.
+This book provides supporting information for the course such as the assignments you will complete and resources to support research and writing.
 Please take the time at the start of the course to read the following course overview and learn where your sources of support are.
 You will keep referring back to this book throughout the semester as you progress through the labs and you approach each assignment.

 1.1 Intended Learning Outcomes